-To avoid this, the ANTI model disposes of almost all processed, hyper-palatable food products.
+To avoid this, the ANTI model disposes of almost all processed, hyper-palatable food products (aka junk food).
 That’s because these food products are based on scientific formulations of fat, sugar, and salt that don’t exist anywhere else in nature and are not made from real, whole foods.

 When you eat these foods, you’re triggering an evolutionary mismatch.
 In essence, you’re eating against your biological programming.

 This is one of the biggest challenges for most people.
 Processed and sugary foods are everywhere.
 Simply trying to avoid them and limit them is not possible unless you know the truth about moderation.

 *The ultimate goal is to change your relationship with food.
 When this is done authentically, there’s no longer an “addictive” category.
 Doing the work to change your relationship with food gives you the ability to moderate your eating.
 Of course, moderation is impossible until this change occurs inside you.

 [N] Nutritionally Poor*